sergiuchuckmisha/test_task_4_bf/README.md

   and because of this I often use same interfaces both for pageObjects and for actions.
   Also, I tried to use interfaces as much as possible.

+  # idea of new branch is to get rid of page layer in entities ierarchy.
+Page interfaces instead of page objects.

   to work with email I used code from https://github.com/redcodeg/JGuerrillaMail